daneroo/nixvana/README.md

 ## TODO

-- [x] swap feature `nix` for determinate installer
 - convert home-manager install to flake (install)
 - GitHub Actions
-- home manager
-  - Not working on Codespaces
-  - sets up bash, direnv, and starship
-  - install home-manager from `nix-env -iA nixpkgs.home-manager` not a home-manager channel
 - caching for nix
 - coordinate the list of VSCode extensions and their dependencies